Corporate CRM system design and SME CRM

-A company that had been using Maximizer CRM for over 10 years decided in 2008 to move to Microsoft CRM.
-Now they are back with Maximizer.
+A company that had been using Maximizer CRM for over 10 years decided to move to Microsoft CRM.
+Now after 4 years they are back with Maximizer.
 Their experience is a lesson to all SME organizations.
 Sometimes a corporate CRM solution is not appropriate.
 The company is in the business of supplying high-end servers and screens to thousands of customers, and they run large e-mail campaigns to support a telesales team of 10.
 They were introduced to Maximizer CRM by JI Software.

 They began their Microsoft CRM implementation with a review of business processes.
 There was considerable customisation work done to accommodate their established ways of working.
 When sales staff were shown how they would use the system, they were initially critical of the multiple-screen way of working, ‘Too many mouse clicks!’.
 In the early months after the go-live, there was a need to re-design some of the screens.
 Before the Credit Crunch became serious, their sales levels were acceptable and the system seemed to be doing what was required.